Canadian Whites: Background

 Some of the more notable "Whites" creators included Ed Furness, Ted McCall, Adrian Dingle, Gerald Lazare, Jon St. Ables, Fred Kelly, and Leo Bachle, all of whom would later be inducted into the Joe Shuster Award's Canadian Comic Book Creator Hall of Fame.

 This period has been called the Golden Age of Canadian comics, but the age of the "Whites" did not last long.
 When the trade restrictions were lifted following World War II, comic books from the United States were once again able to flow across the border.

-Influence
+Influence and legacy

+In their depictions of heroic positive role models, the Canadian Whites served an important propaganda function for Canadian readers during the war years.

+The animation studio Nelvana took its name from Adrian Dingle's creation, and one of the studio's first productions was a documentary about the Canadian Whites, The Great Canadian Comic Books.

+The rediscovery of these comics by a new generation in the 1970s inspired a slew of new Canadian superheroes over the next decades, including everything from obscure fanzines, to webcomics, to graphic novels by bestselling authors like Margaret Atwood and Ken Steacy's War Bears.

-The 2014 documentary "Lost Heroes: The Untold Story of Canadian Superheroes" began by covering this era.
+The 2014 documentary Lost Heroes: The Untold Story of Canadian Superheroes began by covering this era.